Glovo/foodi-ml-dataset/benchmarks/gan/README-DATASET_NAME.md

-# Conditional Image Generation Foodi-ML
+# Conditional Image Generation DATASET_NAME

 In order to conditionally generate images, we trained SAGAN to generate different type of pizza images in a small subset of our dataset.